LegacyCodeHQ/eureka/README.md

 twd ownership --repo <path-to-git-repo>
 ```

 The command will start a web server on port 7080.
-Visit the URL on `localhost:7080`.
+Visit the app on `localhost:7080`.

 After visiting the app, update the URL on the address bar to find the ownership information for the target file.